Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Effects of Secondary Parameters on the Solidification Shoreline

 \subsection{C/H Ratio of the Bulk Volatile Inventory}

 While we have shown that the redox state of the mantle strongly influences the greenhouse heating of the planetary surface for an H$_2$-dominated atmosphere with 100$\times$ solar metallicity, gas dwarfs may have atmospheres that are either carbon-rich or carbon-poor compared to this value.
 The planet's overall carbon endowment at formation may vary due to the metallicity of the host star \citep{Fortney2012} or the location of the planet in the protoplanetary disc \citep{Li2021}.
 There is also the possibility of sub-Neptunes with interiors rich in organic molecules; i.e., `soot worlds' \citep{Bergin2023ApJL,Li2025}.
 Large carbon budgets would result in more volatile carbon outgassing from the magma into the atmosphere.
-Given the role of molecules such as CH$_4$, CO and CO$_2$ in greenhouse heating of planetary surfaces \citep{Wordsworth2013}, the thermal steady state of gas dwarfs and thus location of the solidification shoreline could depend on the intrinsic carbon budget of the planet.
+Given the role of molecules such as CH$_4$, CO and CO$_2$ in greenhouse heating of planetary surfaces \citep{Wordsworth2013}, the thermal steady state of gas dwarfs and thus location of the solidification shoreline could depend on the intrinsic carbon budget of the planet, even within the constraints on atmospheric composition imposed by our gas dwarf constraints (see section \ref{subsec:mmwconstraints}).
 We vary the C/H ratio of the bulk volatile inventory in our model to investigate this dependence.

 The volatile C/H ratio of the bulk volatile inventory is varied from 0.1 to 10, encompassing C/H ratios from 100$\times$ solar metallicity up to the bulk-earth C/H ratio \citep{Wang2018}.
 We vary the C/H ratio at two fixed values of the oxygen fugacity: $\Delta{\rm IW}=-4$ and $\Delta{\rm IW}=+4$, which allows us to explore the speciation of the atmosphere as the C/H ratio is varied for both an oxidising and reducing mantle.
 We omit nitrogen chemistry in these simulations in order to isolate the effects of carbon chemistry.
 While this method conserves the total mass of volatile carbon plus hydrogen in the system, it does not conserve the total mass of the atmosphere, given that we do not use a fixed volatile oxygen budget in our simulations.
 However, the atmospheric masses in these simulations are all consistent to within a factor of 4 (see figures A\ref{fig:oxygenfugacityatmmasses} and A\ref{fig:carbonstudyatmmasses}).
 Therefore, we do not expect these inconsistent atmospheric masses to affect our findings.